brianglass/anastasis/files/thursday_matins.md

 color:red">The same Irmos.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;">Standing at ChristÂ’s tribunal, all-wise Nicolas, with the hosts of Angels, wearing a crown of victory, grant me illumination to enlighten the darkness of my soul, that with joy I may praise your memorial, O All-blessed.</span>
+font-family:&quot;Book Antiqua&quot;">Standing at Christ’s tribunal, all-wise Nicolas, with the hosts of Angels, wearing a crown of victory, grant me illumination to enlighten the darkness of my soul, that with joy I may praise your memorial, O All-blessed.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
 font-family:&quot;Book Antiqua&quot;">The Lord who glorifies all who glorify him has given you as a refuge for the faithful, delivering from temptations those who have recourse to your protection, Nicolas All-revered, and who call on you with faith and love.</span>